 What does all this mean for Adobe and CF, and CF users?
 What versions of CF do, do not, and/or may support these various recent Java versions?
-The good news is that the beta of CF 2018 does already support Java 9 and is due to support Java 10 (no word yet on Java 11).
+The good news is that CF 2018 will come out running (and the second public beta does come running) on Java 10 (no word yet on Java 11).
 But what about other recent CF versions?

 Read on for more.